georgiyPrygov/weather-app/README.md

 ## API endpoints
 - Get the data https://openweathermap.org/api

-## Available Scripts

-In the project directory, you can run:
+## How to run the project ?

+- Clone the code from this repo
+- run npm install
+- Paste your API key in .env file
+- run npm start

 ### `npm start`